-- R – services
+- R Services

-- Policy Based Management
+- Policy-Based Management

 Network Configuration – Preparation is Key

 An absolute requirement for Managed Instances is that it must be deployed within a virtual network.
-You must be network savvy to setup this so it is advisable to prepare well for this section or seek help from a cloud administrator, which in an enterprise business will very likely be the case.
+You must be network savvy to set this up so it is advisable to prepare well for this section or seek help from a cloud administrator, which in an enterprise business will very likely be the case.
 This step is so important because it enables the following scenarios: